Snakes & Arrows: Recording

 The album was mixed in almost four weeks in January 2007 at Ocean Way Recording in Los Angeles by Chycki with assistance from Raskulinecz and Scott Moore.
 It was done using a Neve 88R mixing console.
 The surroundings suited Peart as the studio was close to his home and enjoyed Lee and Lifeson coming over after travelling far to record with them.
 The band would leave the studio and play tennis or golf, leaving Chycki and Raskulinecz to assemble a mix for their approval.
 It was then mastered by Brian Gardner who was assisted by Andrew Alekel and completed some months ahead of schedule.

-Lee's main bass guitar on the album is a 1972 Fender Jazz model and, at the insistence of Raskulinecz, used his Moog Taurus bass pedals on all but two tracks, the most use since Power Windows (1985).
+Lee's main bass guitar on the album is a 1972 Fender Jazz model; at the insistence of Raskulinecz, Lee used his Moog Taurus bass pedals on all but two tracks, the most use since Power Windows (1985).
 A Mellotron is also used some songs, including "Faithless" and "Good News First", for an orchestral texture.
 Lifeson uses his semi-acoustic Gibson ES-335, a Gibson Les Paul Goldtop, and a Fender Telecaster as the main guitars on the album, in addition to a custom built Garrison 6- and 12-string specifically made for the album's sessions, a Gibson Jumbo and 12-string acoustic, and a Garrison mandola, mandolin, and bouzouki.
 Peart performed on a "West Coast" drum kit built by Drum Workshop that he had acquired in early 2006 that was a replica of his stage kit minus the electronic pads.
 He was so satisfied with the kit, he had them shipped to Toronto for the album's pre-production recordings.
 After he had finished putting down the drum parts Peart informed Chycki and Raskulinecz that recording for Snakes & Arrows was the most enjoyable of his career and that the results were the most satisfying.